-Welcome to LoadRunner Analysis, the tool for gathering and presenting load test data.
+Welcome to Analysis, the LoadRunner Professional tool for gathering and presenting load test data.
 When you execute a load test scenario, Vusers generate result data as they perform their transactions.

-The Analysis tool provides graphs and reports enabling you to view and understand the data, and analyze system performance after a test run.
+Analysis provides graphs and reports enabling you to view and understand the data, and analyze system performance after a test run.

 By default, all Vuser information is stored locally on each Vuser host.
 After scenario execution, the results from all of the hosts are automatically collated or consolidated in the results folder.

 You disable automatic collation by choosing Results > Auto Collate Results in Controller, and clearing the check mark adjacent to the option.
 To manually collate results, choose Results > Collate Results.
-If your results have not been collated, Analysis will automatically collate the results before generating the analysis data.
+If your results have not been collated, Analysis automatically collates the results before generating the analysis data.

 When you work with Analysis, you work within an Analysis session.
 This session contains one or more sets of scenario results (.lrr file).
 Analysis stores the display information and layout settings for the active graphs in a file with an .lra extension.

 Analysis supports 3 database types:

 If your Analysis result data exceeds two gigabytes, it is recommended that you store it on an SQL server.

 For details on specifying the Analysis database, see Database tab (Options dialog box).